eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: Whether to enabled Notifications Endpoint support for PIDs issued in *MSO MDOC*.
 Default value: `true`

+Variable: `ISSUER_PID_MSO_MDOC_JWTPROOFS_SUPPORTEDSIGNINGALGORITHMS`
+Description: Comma separated list of the signing algorithms that can be used with JWT Proofs.
+Default value: `ES256`

 Variable: `ISSUER_PID_SD_JWT_VC_ENABLED`
 Description: Whether to enable support for PID issuance in *SD JWT VC* format.
 Default value: `true`